mkorpela/pabot/README.md

 [![Pabot presentation at robocon.io 2018](http://img.youtube.com/vi/i0RV6SJSIn8/0.jpg)](https://youtu.be/i0RV6SJSIn8 "Pabot presentation at robocon.io 2018")

 *My goal in creating this tool is to help you guys with big test sets.
 I've worked with a number of teams around the world that were doing test execution time optimisation before I created this tool.
 I saw similarities in how Robot Framework testing systems have been built and came up with a quite good solution for the basic parallelisation problem.
-I hope this tool brings you joy and speeds up your test execution!
-If you are interested in professional support, please contact me through email firstname.lastname(at)gmail.com!* - Mikko Korpela ( those are my firstname and lastname :D )
+I hope this tool brings you joy and speeds up your test execution!*

 ## Installation: